martin-steinegger/academic-kickstart/content/en/home/mst_lab.md

 # css_class = ""
 +++

 Our group develops novel computational methods that combine big data algorithms and machine learning to gain insights into unexplored microbial communities.
-- Sequence search, clustering and assembly
+- Development of algorithms to search, cluster and assemble sequence data
-- Pathogen detection
+- Pathogen detection in sequencing data
 - Metagenomic analysis
 - Protein function and structure prediction